benzman81/homebridge-http-webhooks/README.md

 ## Leak sensor
 For leak sensors the value for `NEWVALUE` is the new leak state value (1 for leak, 0 for dry).

+## Light (brightness)
+For light brightness the value for `NEWVALUE` is the new light brightness (as integer, between 0 and 100 with respect to brightness factor).

 # Thermostat
 To update a thermostat you can update four different values: